bformless/Prime-Number-Generator-Sieve-of-Eratosthenes-Multithreaded/README.md

 This speed contest is not really meaningful !
 <br>
 The range should be increased to at least 2 billion numbers and then the time needed for all found prime numbers should be measured.
 Most of the multithreaded algorithms i have looked at aren't really multithreaded but simulations.
 They are just pretending that in a given range they are trying to divide the search for prime numbers among the individual threads.
 Some algorithms only add up the rounds performed by each thread.
 <br>Anyway!
-Here are some results:
+Dave's Algorithm is correct and here are some results:
 <br>
 <br>
 Own benchmarks: